drufball/yosai/_drafts/actualization.md

 Should he run to the side?
 Moto felt a moment of frustration.
 He'd spent the last several weeks perfecting a run through the course, but this change turned everything on its head.
 That was probably the point, though.
 They wanted to see how the kids adapted.
 It didn't make it any less annoying though.

 Iruka smiled at everyone's uncertainty at the new rules.
-Seeing no questions, he turned and walked out of everyone's way.
+Seeing no questions, she turned and walked out of everyone's way.
 The crowd along the walls grew silent in anticipation, tension permeating the air.
-Iruka raised his arm.
+Iruka raised her arm.
 Then let it fall.

 There was a surge of motion as all the recruits shot forward.
 They shouldered one another, trying to make space for themselves.
 A few kids were knocked aside by a burst of wind as Fumi launched herself ahead of the pack, taking the lead.